European Inventor Award: Nomination and selection

 Each year the European Patent Office calls on its patent examiners, on examiners at the patent offices in the EPO's member states and on public at large to propose inventions for the award that were patented at the European Patent Office and have made a significant contribution towards innovation, economy and society in Europe.

 A short list of nominees is then drawn up from the proposals and submitted to an international jury.
 The independent jury selects three inventors in each category for the final round, and eventually chooses the winners.

 Awards per year

 2006

-The first European Inventor of the Year awards took place at the AutoWorld Museum in Brussels on 3 May 2006.
+The first European Inventor of the Year awards ceremony took place at the AutoWorld Museum in Brussels, Belgium on 3 May 2006.
 Prizes were presented in six categories.